tardate/LittleArduinoProjects/README.md

-# 174 Little Arduino Projects
+# 175 Little Arduino Projects
-> Latest addition:sparkles: [LEDCubes/Mini4](./playground/LEDCubes/Mini4) - a mini 64 LED cube with an Atmel328 and 3 x 74HC595 register interface
+> Latest addition:sparkles: [SwitchSoftLatch](./Electronics101/SwitchSoftLatch) - test a soft-latching power switching circuit

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like